Tyga Excites His Fans By Tagging Zendaya In A Flirty Instagram Message

 Rapper Tyga has Zendaya on the brain, and his fans aren’t mad about his taste in women.

 According to Hollywood Life, Tyga decided to promote the video for his new single, “Vacation,” via Instagram.
 In one of the clips from the video, the rapper was on the beach rapping to the camera.
-While he had several background dancers showing off their swimsuits in the background, Tyga reportedly only had eyes for Zendaya.
+While he had several background dancers showing off their swimsuits behind him, Tyga reportedly only had eyes for Zendaya.

 After he posted the clip, Tyga captioned the photo by asking his 20.3 million followers to “Tag someone you wanna take on vacation!”
 He then tagged Zendaya before sharing that his video is available on YouTube.

 Shortly after posting the video, Tyga swiftly edited the caption.
 Instead of using Zendaya’s name, he kept the post simple by asking his fans to tag someone.
-While the rapper deleted his initial message, a screenshot of the the caption was posted on The Shade Room‘s Instagram page.
+While the rapper deleted his initial message, a screenshot of the caption was posted on The Shade Room‘s Instagram page.
 The screenshot was commented on by thousands of Tyga’s fans who could see the pair together.

 “Ohhhh he taking his shot at Zendaya,” one fan said.